 Responsibilities of Resident Advisors

-- Help residents, particularly new residents, adjust to their environment at Harvard and in the residence halls; available for urgent and non-emergency matters.
+- Help residents, particularly new residents, adjust to their environment at Harvard and in the residence halls; available for urgent and non-urgent matters

-- Be visible to students both in the residence halls and at Dudley House.
+- Be visible and available to students both in the residence halls and at Dudley House

-- Staff two distribution of keys shifts during move in of residents on August 21-23 and at other times as necessary.
+- Staff two distribution of keys shifts during move-in weekend (August 19-21) and at other times as necessary

 - Attend monthly meetings and additional ones as necessary that are organized by GSAS Residential Life.
-RA meetings are usually held on the first Tuesday of the month from 8:00 - 9:45am; a second meeting is held occasionally.
-Class schedules and other commitments need to be arranged accordingly.
+RA meetings are usually held on the first Wednesday of the month from 7:45-10:00am.
+A second meeting is held occasionally.
+Class schedules and other commitments need to be arranged accordingly

-- Organize and participate in activities either as an RA Liaison, e.g., with the Graduate Dormitory Council or for an RA Focus Area - e.g., LGBT Student Issues.
+- Organize and participate in activities either as an RA Liaison, e.g., with the Graduate Dormitory Council or as an RA Representative - e.g., Wellness

-- Pick up information and materials at the Office of Residential Life every Friday afternoon and post or distribute them.
-Respond to various deadlines that occur.
-Perform related duties as required such as distributing information under residents' doors.
+- Pick up information and materials at the Office of Residential Life every Friday afternoon and post or distribute them

 Please note the following information about various dates.
 If you anticipate being unable to attend on any of the dates below, it is best not to apply.

+Applications will go live on Monday, January 4 at 12noon.
+Applications are due on Monday, February 1 at 4pm.
 Based on the completed application, students will be selected for an interview to be held between the end of February and mid-March.
 Two letters of recommendation from members of the Harvard community are required; e.g., faculty member, administrator, student.
 Current RAs cannot be recommenders.
-Current RAs and Graduate Dormitory Council officers will be consulted during the application process.
+Current RAs and Graduate Dormitory Council officers will be consulted.

 Duration and Benefits: